Submitting Your Protocol to the IRB

-- Complete any and all additional forms that are required, including consent forms, video release forms, etc.
+- Complete any and all additional items that are required, including consent forms, video release forms, etc.

-- Email your protocol to firstname.lastname@example.org and attach your application, as well as all other supporting documents, forms, and scripts.
+- Email email@example.com and attach your application, as well as all other supporting documents, forms, and scripts.

 - If you are a student, work closely with your faculty advisor as you develop your materials.
 Make sure your advisor has a final copy of your protocol exactly as it will be submitted.
-After you have incorporated all of the changes your advisor recommends, make sure that your advisor sends an e-mail to email@example.com containing the following statement: "I have reviewed [your name]'s proposal and I will oversee this research in its entirety."
+After you have incorporated all of the changes your advisor recommends, make sure that your advisor sends an e-mail to firstname.lastname@example.org containing the following statement: "I assume responsibility for ensuring that [student's(s') name(s)] is/are aware of their responsibilities as researcher(s).
+I have mentored him/her/them in filling out this proposal and have reviewed the final draft, which I approve.
+I will oversee this research in its entirety."

 Possible Outcomes of IRB Protocol Review

 - Approval: a protocol that has been approved by the IRB requires no further action by the principal investigator (P.I.) before the research may commence.
 The P.I. will receive a letter from the IRB confirming this.

 - Revise/Resubmit: a protocol that has been deferred by the IRB usually requires that additional information be submitted.
 The P.I. will receive a letter from the IRB suggesting revisions to the protocol, requesting additional information, and/or requesting supplemental materials.

 - Reject: a protocol that has been rejected usually indicates an inappropriate use of research that may impact the rights or well-being of the anticipated human participants, or a research project for which the benefits clearly do not justify the risks.